This homemade Hot Fudge sauce is thick, smooth, and perfectly decadent! It only takes minutes to make and makes the best

-Hot Fudge is a thick chocolate sauce that’s served warm, over ice cream (or your favorite dessert recipe), and topped with nuts, whipped cream or a maraschino cherry.
+Hot Fudge is a thick chocolate sauce that’s served warm over ice cream to make a hot fudge sundae, then topped with nuts, whipped cream and a maraschino cherry.
 You could really top it on a variety of different dessert recipes.
 You can buy it in a can at the store, but nothing compares to this simple homemade hot fudge recipe.